What makes Korean desserts iconic from others? More than 30 recipes are waiting to tell you the truth. Are you curious?

 Yakgwa will pique your interest with this one-of-a-kind cake, light, simple, but highly scrummy and nutritious.
 So, what are you waiting for?
 Let’s bring all ingredients to make these flavorsome honey Yakgwa cakes.

 I look forward to seeing your creations!
 Let me know in a comment below!
 My dear!

-In addition, there is a different kind of fillings such as red beans, black beans, chestnuts, and sesame seeds.
-If you desire the cake to be bright, simply add wormwood, pumpkin, or other vegetable juice to the rice flour.
+In addition, there are different kinds of fillings, such as red beans, black beans, chestnuts, and sesame seeds.
+If you want the cake a little brighter, simply add wormwood, pumpkin, or other vegetable juice to the rice flour.

 The final step is to steam the cake with several pine needle leaves before brushing a layer of oil.